busjr/ERE/README.md

 1. Decryption
    - Select the OPEN tab
-   - Enter the full path to the file or click the PATH button to choose your file
+   - Enter the full path to the file or click the PATH button to choose your file (You can also drag and drop the file into the field)
    - Enter the password

 2. Encryption